Saagar (film): Soundtrack

 The music was composed by R. D. Burman and the lyrics were by Javed Akhtar.
 Kishore Kumar bagged his 8th Filmfare Award for the song "Sagar Kinare", Other singers include Lata Mangeshkar, Asha Bhosle, S. P. Balasubrahmanyam & Shailendra Singh.

 R. D. Burman for song "Saagar Kinare" used one of his old song tune "Hume Raaston Ki Zaroorat Nahin Hai" from film Naram Garam released in 1981.

 The song Jaane Do Na was recreated by composer Arko Pravo Mukherjee for the 2015 film Kuch Kuch Locha Hai.

 The song Sach Mere Yaar Hai was reused in the 2021 TV Series The Family Man Season 2, as a tribute to the singer S. P. Balasubrahmanyam and to the fictional NIA agent character Millind in the series.

 Release

 Saagar was released on 9 August 1985.
-Despite receiving critical acclaim, the movie was major box office failure.
+Apart from receiving critical acclaim, the movie was a major box office success.
 It gained recognition over the years through re-runs on television channels and is now regarded as a classic and a cult film.
 In 2015, Saagar was screened at the Habitat Film Festival.